 Steps Involved In Enforcing Code Compliance

-- A complaint is received by the City.
+- A complaint is received by the Police Department.

 - If the complaint can be substantiated and cannot be corrected at the time of the Code Enforcement Officer's visit, a Notice of Violation (written warning) is mailed to the property owner and/or tenants.
 The Notice of Violation will state that the City received a complaint related to a potential violation on the property.
 The notice will state that if the complaint is correct, the violation must be corrected and state a deadline to correct.
 The Code Enforcement Officer will verify that the complaint has been corrected with a site visit on the written deadline.